 For pension plans where the employer has accepted responsibility for a defined contribution, the obligation to employees ceases when the contractual premiums have been paid.
-Where defined-benefit pensions have tegy Financial instruments ruments Sustainability lity Report by the Board of Directors ard of Directors Financial Statements have been paid.
+Where defined-benefit pensions have been agreed, the commitments do not cease until the contractual pensions have been paid.
 The liability or asset recognized in the balance sheet for defined-benefit pension plans is the current value of the defined-benefit obligation at the end of the reporting period after deduction of the fair value of plan assets.
 The defined-benefit plan obligation is calculated each year by independent actuaries using the projected unit credit method.
 Pension costs for the year for defined-benefit pension plans comprise the present value of the current service cost plus net interest, which is calculated using the discount rate on the defined-benefit pension liability or pension assets, and recognized as a personnel expense in EBIT.
 All deviations in estimates are immediately recognized in other comprehensive income.